 - 18:5 They said, “Jesus of Nazareth.”
-Jesus said, “That would be me.”
+Jesus said, “I am that man.”
 Judas, the betrayer, was standing right there.

-- 18:6 When Jesus told the group, “That would be me,” they instantly backed up and fell.
+- 18:6 When Jesus told the group, “I am that man,” they instantly backed up and fell.

 - 18:7 Jesus repeated himself, asking, “Who are you looking for?”
 And again they said, “Jesus of Nazareth.”

 - 18:8 Jesus said, “Well I already told you that’s me.
 So, if I’m the one you’re looking for, let these other men go.”

 - 18:9 This fulfilled the prediction he made earlier, “I didn’t lose a single one you had given me.”1

 Peter draws blood

 - 18:10 Simon Peter whipped out the sword he carried.
 He took a swing at Malchus, a servant of the high priest, slicing off the man’s right ear.2